 - Building customer experience web services on legacy systems is hard, hence the growing need to build hybrid landscapes that can integrate and embed intelligence into the business processes.

 - You’ll have to make the switch from ECC to S/4HANA eventually.
 This means you’ll likely have to redo many integrations you established today at some future date.

 - Last but certainly not least, you’re missing out on a range of crucial and business-critical innovations, like embedded analytics.

 In a set of blog posts we will highlight some pieces of the puzzle of where the added value is with RISE with SAP.
-Going from integration and analytics to extended warehouse management and other line-of-business solutions.
-Our delaware experts will guide you through past project experiences and share their expertise.
+Going from integration & analytics to extended warehouse management and other line-of-business solutions.
+Where some delaware experts will guide you trough past project experiences and share their expertise.